Why did my Amazon Elasticsearch Service node crash?

 Sometimes failures that can affect node availability in your Elasticsearch cluster occur.
 To limit the impact of potential hardware failures, check the following:

 - Be sure that you have more than one node in your cluster.
 A single-node cluster is a single point of failure.
 You can't use replica shards to back up your data, because primary and replica shards can't be assigned to the same node.
 If the node goes down, you can restore data from a snapshot.
-For more information about snapshots, see Working with Amazon Elasticsearch Service Index Snapshots.
+For more information about snapshots, see Working with Amazon Elasticsearch Service index snapshots.
 Note that you can't recover any data that was not already captured in the last snapshot.
-For more information, see Sizing Amazon ES Domains and Configuring Amazon ES Domains.
+For more information, see Sizing Amazon ES domains and Creating and managing Amazon ES domains.

 - Be sure that you have at least one replica.
 A multi-node cluster can still experience data loss if there aren't any replica shards.